ddbase3/Memora/README.md

 # Memora

 **Memora** is a modular XRM/CRM backend for the BASE3 framework and offers a knowledge graph.
 It provides a unified data layer for managing entities, relationships, metadata, and permissions.
-Built on **ResourceApi**, it enables flexible data structures and consistent access across different modules and extensions.
+Built on **ResourceFoundation**, it enables flexible data structures and consistent access across different modules and extensions.

 ---